colinmichaellynch/Optimal-Threshold-Distributions/README.md

 * We first create 4 distribution types which are each controlled by their own set of parameters:
   - Task-Sharing: all ants have the same response threshold
-  - Elite: a subset of ants have low thresholds (so they are likely to do a task) for all tasks.
+  - Elite: a subset of ants have low thresholds for all tasks.
 Everyone else has a high threshold.
   - Caste: each task has a group of ants that have a low threshold for that task.
 Everyone else has a high threshold for the task.
   - Normal Distribution: all response thresholds across tasks and ants are independently drawn from a normal distribution.

-*
+* We then run MCMC model where a colony of N ants need to perform T tasks.
+  - The need for each task is captured by a signal.
+The higher the signal, the more the task needs to be done.
+  - Ants can choose to do any one of the tasks or rest.
+  - This choice depends on the ant's reponse threshold.
+The lower it is, the more likely they are to do the task.
+  - We use softmax function to determine this probability.
+  - We run simulations with different combinations of free parameters, including N

+* At the end of the simulation, we record:
+  - How much each ant performed each task, which allows us to calculate division of labor.
+  - How activity is distributed across each task.
+We measure how right-tailed it is with kurtosis
+  - Whether or not

 normal distributions performed the best. it had the highest kurtosis levels, it successfully predicted the relationship between N and DOL, and it had a realistic DOL range.
 It also performed well compared to GA